jenkinsci/datadog-plugin/README.md

 2. Specify your DogStatsD server `hostname` and `port`.
 3. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
 4. (optional) Enter your Log Collection Port and configure [log collection](#log-collection-for-agents) and select "Enable Log Collection".
-5. (optional) Enter your Trace Collection Port and enable "Enable CI Visibility", configuring your CI Instance name.
+5. (optional) Enter your Trace Collection Port and select "Enable CI Visibility", optionally configuring your CI Instance name.
 5. Save your configuration.

 #### Groovy script